Lisa Robin Kelly

 Lisa Robin Kelly (March 5, 1970 – August 15, 2013) was an American actress.
 She was best known for her role as Laurie Forman on the TV series That '70s Show.

-Early life
+Early life and education

 Kelly was born in Southington, Connecticut, and raised there and in Mooresville, North Carolina.
 Her parents were Thomas Carl Kelly and Linda Diane (née Grimm) Kelly.
 She earned a BFA in acting from The Theatre School at DePaul University in Chicago in 1992.

 Career

 Kelly made her debut in the 1992 Married... with Children episode "Kelly Doesn't Live Here Anymore".
 She appeared again in 1994 in episodes of Silk Stalkings, the X-Files episode "Syzygy" from its third season, and on Charmed in 1999, as well as in direct-to-video and television films such as Amityville Dollhouse, Late Last Night and the theatrical film Jawbreaker.

 Kelly played Laurie Forman, the older sister of Eric Forman, on That '70s Show.
 She abruptly left the show midway through the third season, and her character was written out of the show to "attend beauty school".
 She returned to the show in the fifth season for four episodes but was replaced with Christina Moore in the sixth season.